cloudmesh-community/book/chapters/pi/setup-dev.md

-# Setup of a development environment
+# Setup of a Development Environment

-rename this file to setup-dev.md

 ## Editors